A Typical Breakfast and Fat

 The key to not being hungry while dieting is the fat, eating as much fat as I can.
 When I feel hungry or get a carb craving, I eat fat.
 It's my primary energy source on the carnivore diet, not sugar.
 It will also keep the digestion working properly.
 I have developed a taste for bites of pure, cold, hard butter and butter in my coffee.
 It is so good!

-Drinking a lot of water helps the digestion as well, but the fat is the important thing.
+Drinking a lot of water helps the digestion as well, and we need it with the increased protein, but the fat is the important thing.
 I drink a large glass of warm water every morning as soon as I get up.
-It helps to keep things working properly.
+It helps to keep things working properly too.

 Lots of fat is very important.
 It's the most important thing to eat on the carnivore diet.
 It prevents a lot of the problems that cause people to quit the carnivore diet.
 Not enough fat is the main cause of digestion problems on this diet, or so I have read.